-Some of the original charter member names such as Johnson, Lumley and Mafli still grace our Club today.
+One of the original charter members, John and Donna Johnson, still graces our Club today.
 Their MGs were often not only their “hobby,” but their daily driver as well.
 It was amazing what one could do in an MG.
 It was amazing what one could fit in an MG!
-Jim Lumley remembers his then infant daughter, Meagen, riding comfortably in the passenger foot well of his MGA.
-One dark evening she suddenly decided to yank out a handful of wires from under the dash.
-The Lumleys’ MGA didn’t like that very much and stopped dead on the side of the road.
-A handy flashlight and a few lucky guesses with wiring got the MGA limping and flickering home.
-Roadside repair in darkness was an honored rite of passage for MG owners then as it is today.
-The Lumleys and a number of early MG Club members were a common sight at the SCCA races in Kent, watching the races and in many cases, working the turns of the raceway.
+Many early MG Club members were a common sight at the SCCA races in Kent, watching the races and in many cases, working the turns of the raceway.
 During 1958, twenty-four men from the Club acted as emergency control and safety personnel during sports car races in western Washington.

 As the Club progressed into the sixties, its success was helped by the wildly successful MGB which brought even more members in, eager to hang out with other enthusiasts.
 Catalogs like Hahn and MG Mitten, had a dazzling number of accessories for the sport driving enthusiast, offering irresistible goodies such as wooden steering wheels, stringback gloves, and Cibie driving lights.
 The seventies ushered in a daunting era of safety and emission laws which greatly affected the performance and appearance of MGBs and Midgets.
 Chrome bumpers gave way to black rubber bumpers designed to absorb the hits from modern traffic.
 Many local sports car clubs folded their tent during this time.
 The last affordable USA-bound British sports car rolled off the line in 1980.
 The MG factory was shut down, but the legend refused to die.
 The MG Car Club Northwest Centre somehow soldiered on.
 With dealer support now gone, we learned to depend on each other more and more to keep our MGs on the road.
 The Club newsletter, first known as MG Times, became MOWOG MURMERS and today is simply the MOWOG.
 Sometime during the mid-eighties, a huge membership drive, led by Club members Ken Bottini and Rob Broderick, swelled the ranks of our Club to nearly 500 members.
 In 1989, The Puget Sound MGA Classics Car Club joined the MGCCNWC and added even more members with their MGA cars.